DForshner/GemsAPlenty/README.md

 GemsAPlenty
 ===========

-A Bejeweled clone written in HTML5
+A Bejeweled-like game written in HTML5